Quick hummus is easy to make; your own chickpea dip without preservatives.

 Foods that lower cholesterol should be daily on the table; oats, apples and quick hummus are right at the top of the list.

-For your quick hummus just use a can of cooked chickpeas, but ultimately you will change over to buying dried seeds.
-A high quality stainless steel pressure cooker saves so much time and heat energy; it's a must in my book.
+For your quick hummus just use a can of chickpeas, but ultimately you will change over to buying dried seeds.
+A high quality stainless steel pressure cooker saves so many hours and much heat energy; it's a must in my book.
 I use it several times a week, whether it's for legumes or our basic butternut and sweet potato soup recipe.

-I've just turned the heat off, and now I need to wait about ten minutes for the pressure to drop; then rinse and divide them up into small packets and freeze, ready for the next quick hummus day.
+I've just turned the heat off, and now I need to wait about ten minutes for the pressure to drop; then rinse the garbanzo beans several times and divide them up into small packets and freeze, ready for the next quick hummus day.

 By the way your garbanzo beans are number two on the list of super foods that lower cholesterol; rolled oats are the top dog.
 Eat them both daily if you have a problem; it's much better than the nasty side effects of statins.